joblib/joblib/doc/memory.rst

 -----------------------

 In some cases, external factors can invalidate the cached results and one wants to have more control on whether to reuse a result or not.

-This is for instance the case if the results depends on a database that changes across time, a small delay in the updates might be acceptable but after a while, the result gets invalid.
-One can have a finer control on the cache validity using a ``cache_validation_callback`` in :meth:`Memory.cache`:
+This is for instance the case if the results depends on database records that change over time: a small delay in the updates might be tolerable but after a while, the results might be invalid.

+One can have a finer control on the cache validity specifying a function via ``cache_validation_callback`` in :meth:`Memory.cache`:

     >>> import time
     >>> def cache_validation_cb(metadata):